It’s All in the Name

 Many leading philosophers of science and physicists have emphasized the significance of initial conditions.[iv]
 Although the critical role of initial conditions in describing physical reality is indisputable, it is often swept under the rug.

 Initial conditions play a vital role in understanding time asymmetry.
-They break time symmetry, determine the arrow of time, establish causality, and influence entropy.
+They break time symmetry (at least, in quantum mechanics), determine the arrow of time, establish causality, and influence entropy.
 This relationship has implications for our understanding of physical processes, challenging the block universe view and supporting the triplet structure of the physical theory.
 I advocate for a novel representation of a dynamic process as a triplet〈I, M, E〉, where I is the initial conditions of the system, M is the measurement of the current value of the system’s observables, and E is the equation that describes the future evolution of the system.
 The initial conditions represent the past, the equation represents the future, and the measured state of the system is the present.
 This representation reveals the presence of the tripartite nature of time—past-present-future—not only on a macro level but on all levels, including the micro level.

 Setting the Initial Conditions for the New Year